Eater (website): Programming

 Eater may be best known for its maps, which serve as guides to readers on where to eat in specific cities.
 In 2022, Eater launched their Eater 38 maps, which share 38 essential restaurants in each Eater cities.
 Other Eater maps include Eater heatmaps which spotlight the newest restaurants in cities; as well as maps focused on certain cuisines or certain neighborhoods.
 The majority of Eater maps showcase restaurants across the 23 US cities for which it has dedicated sites, but there are also maps identifying the best restaurants in popular national and international destinations including St. Louis, Honolulu, Kansas City, Barcelona, Rome, Paris, Tokyo, and Florence.

 In addition to written content, Eater has a team devoted to video.
 The site produced a web series called Savvy, which featured chefs, restaurateurs, and sommeliers discussing dishes and cooking techniques.
 The program's second season aired in 2015.
 In 2017, Vox Media greenlit the series Cult Following and You Can Do This for Eater.Eater’s video program is currently focused on mid-form docu-style video, with series such as Mise en Place, The Experts, Smoke Point, and Vendors.
 The program has earned five New York Emmy awards, including two for Vendors (one in 2022, another in 2021), and four Daytime Emmy nominations.

 Eater and PBS collaborated on a six-episode documentary television show about the cuisine of immigrant neighborhoods throughout the U.S., hosted by chef and restaurateur Marcus Samuelsson.
 The show, No Passport Required, marked Eater's first television production project.
 Vox Entertainment produced the show, which premiered in July 2018.
 Vox Media executives Jim Bankoff and Marty Moe serve as two of several executive producers.

 In January 2018, Eater and SB Nation aired an online three-episode celebrity cooking competition series sponsored by PepsiCo.
 The show featured National Football League players Greg Jennings, Rashad Jennings, and Nick Mangold as competitors, as well as chefs Anne Burrell and Josh Capon.

 In 2020, Eater debuted its first TV series in partnership with Hulu, Eater’s Guide to the World.
 The seven-episode show was hosted by Maya Rudolph and explored unique dining experiences across the world, with episodes spotlighting Los Angeles, Costa Rica, Casablanca, and more.

-Eater has a robust digital footprint and presence across the most influential social platforms, including Instagram, TikTok, Twitter, and Facebook, reaching over 30 million people a month across digital platforms.

 In 2022, Eater announced its first book deal in partnership with Abrams publishing.
 In 2023, Eater released its first cookbook featuring restaurant recipes, edited by former Eater restaurant editor Hillary Dixler Canavan.
 In 2024, travel guides to New York City and Los Angeles.

-In 2024, Eater launched the Eater app for iOS, featuring all of the maps from all 23 of the website’s cities and Eater.com—in total 10,000 maps from over 100 cities worldwide.
+In 2024, Eater launched the Eater app for iOS, featuring all of the maps from all 23 of the website's cities and Eater.com—in total 10,000 maps from over 100 cities worldwide.